Pennsylvania Railroad class J1: History

 During World War II, the PRR needed heavier locomotives to pull freight and military equipment, but wartime restrictions prohibited the development of a new locomotive design.
 In response to this the Pennsylvania Railroad borrowed a 2-6-6-4 Class A of the Norfolk and Western Railway and a 2-10-4 from the Chesapeake and Ohio Railway.
 Both locomotives underwent extensive testing, with the C&O 2-10-4 chosen to be produced.
 A total of 125 were built at PRR's Altoona works in Juniata, Pennsylvania; the later 60 locomotives were classified as J1a's.
 They came to be known as the PRR's "War Babies," but the J1's remained in service into the 1950s.

-When the Pennsylvania Railroad converted from steam power to diesel, 100 were scrapped in 1958 and the remaining 24 were scrapped the next year; however, a former J1 bell is preserved.
+When the Pennsylvania Railroad converted from steam power to diesel, 100 were scrapped in 1958 and the remaining 25 were scrapped the next year; however, a former J1 bell is preserved.

+There is rumor and legend that one of these engines was buried in a railyard in PA, however these are incredibly far-fetched, and even if true, the locomotive would have decayed beyond repair or recognition in the current era.
+Further, scrapping records of this engine were found at a later time, proving its scrapping.